Skip to main content

 Working out the units for yourself: Multiply the ABV by the total liquid (ml) and divide by 1000 12 x 750 ÷ 1000 =

-Approximate units for popular drinks
+Alcohol units in popular drinks

 • Can of lager